 \subsection{Compared methods}

-The compared methods include the handcrafted RootSIFT+FGINN as baseline, Key.Net+HardNet+AffNet+ OriNet+AdaLAM, Hz$^+$+AffNet+OriNet+HardNet+DTM and Slime as hybrid pipelines, and DISK, SuperGlue, LoFTR, MatchFormer, QuadTree Attention, ECO-TR and DKM as fully end-to-end deep matching networks.
+The compared methods include RootSIFT+FGINN as handcrafted baseline, Key.Net+HardNet+AffNet+OriNet+ AdaLAM and Hz$^+$+AffNet+OriNet+HardNet+DTM as hybrid pipelines, and DISK, SuperGlue, LoFTR, MatchFormer, QuadTree Attention, ECO-TR and DKM as fully end-to-end deep matching networks.
 Pipelines are identified by their first component, e.g. RootSIFT+FGINN is referenced as RootSIFT only.
-Besides the baseline, all the above methods achieved state-of-the-art results in very recent contests, such as the Image Matching Challenges (IMC) of the last years\footnote{\url{https://www.cs.ubc.ca/research/image-matching-challenge/2021/} \url{https://www.kaggle.com/competitions/image-matching-challenge-2022}}.
-For Hz$^+$ and the derived Slime, only the descriptor module AffNet+OriNet+HardNet, i.e. the feature extraction, is deep.
+Besides the baseline, all the above methods achieved SOTA results in recent contests, such as the Image Matching Challenges (IMC) of the last years\footnote[2]{ \url{https://www.cs.ubc.ca/research/image-matching-challenge/2021/} \url{https://www.kaggle.com/competitions/image-matching-challenge-2022}}.

+In addition to the Hz$^+$ pipeline it was designed for, Slime was tested paired with RootSIFT and Key.Net to further investigate its properties.
+The term ``Slimed'' preceding a pipeline means the use of Slime with the specific base pipeline and, if not explicitly stated, ``Slime'' refers as default to Slimed Hz$^+$.
+Notice that only the descriptor module AffNet+OriNet+HardNet, i.e. the feature extraction, is deep for Hz$^+$, slimed or not.

-For RootSIFT, Key.Net, Hz$^+$ and Slime their upright counterparts are also included to investigate how rotation invariance can affect the matching, by avoiding dominant orientation estimation for SIFT and by removing OriNet for the hybrid pipelines.
+For RootSIFT, Key.Net and Hz$^+$, their upright counterparts, indicated by the ``$\Rsh$'' superscript, are also included to investigate rotation invariance in matching, by avoiding dominant orientation estimation for SIFT and by removing OriNet for the hybrid pipelines.
 Among the end-to-end deep methods, only LoFTR has a rotation invariant extension, denoted as SE2-LoFTR, included in the comparison.
 About 5\% of the image pairs included are non-upright, so that the overall performances of a method are not affected by them, but the analysis can provide insights of the possible boosts or issues.